gotar1/Gun-Laws-Analysis/README.md

 ## Background:

 Gun control is a very sensitive issue in America and has been throughout our history.
-The debate been going on for years about changing the Second
+The debate about changing the Second

-Amendment and introducing more strict gun laws.
-In this project we looked at gun laws and how effective they are in lowering gun's related crimes.
+Amendment and introducing more strict gun laws has been going on for years.
+In this project we are looking at gun laws at state level and we are going to

+analyze their effectiveness in lowering gun's related crimes.
 We also looked at the idea that stricter gun laws reduces gun's related deaths.

 We used the states of Texas and California as a case study for two reasons: